neomatrix369/AIE7-Cert-Challenge/src/backend/README.md

 > - Mount volumes for persistent cache and live development
 > - Include health checks and auto-restart policies

+**_NOTE: Please give the app a good 5 minutes or so to get started, as loading 2000+ docs inside the Docker container takes a bit of time.
+Till then we are not able to ping the backend server._**

 #### 3. Manual Docker Build and Run

 **IMPORTANT:** Build from project root, but .env must be in project root: